 If you’ve done a bit more research, though, you might have realized that while the average is 16-24 feet, unless you prune them, they can grow up to 40.
 It is challenging to harvest leaves at 40 feet.

 So how do you prune your Moringa tree to ensure it grows up without growing all the way up?
-Here is a quick how-to on how to prune Moringa tree.
+Here is a quick how-to on how to prune the Moringa tree.

-To prune a Moringa tree, you’ll first want to harvest your leaves to either eat or turn into powder.
+To prune a Moringa tree, you’ll first want to harvest your leaves to either eat or turn them into powder.
 Then cut your tree down to 3 feet.
 If your Moringa tree branches out below the 3-foot line, prune each branch at about the same place.

 There is a little more to knowing how to prune a Moringa tree than just the above; let’s dive into the why, the when, and the how, to make sure you prune the moringa tree correctly.

 Check out our guide which is a basic run-down of all things Moringa, found here:

 One of the most important things everyone should consider every time they plant a new tree is how tall that moringa tree will eventually grow.

 There’s a big difference between a crabapple tree and an oak; one of them will grow 12 feet tall, and the other one will take over your entire yard.